Plugging of multi-mirror machines by a traveling rotating magnetic field: Conclusions

 \section{Conclusions}

-In this work, we proposed and analyzed a novel method for enhancing plasma confinement in multi-mirror systems using a traveling rotating magnetic field.
-Given the uncertainty in the extent of electric field penetration into the plasma, we considered two limiting scenarios, with and without induced electric fields, \ie TRMF and TRMF--noE, respectively.
-Both scenarios were compared with the previously studied traveling rotating electric field (TREF) scheme.
-We employed single-particle Monte Carlo simulations to quantify the RF-induced transition rates between the confined, right-going (escaping), and left-going (incoming) particle populations in a single MM cell.
-The simulation results were incorporated into a semi-kinetic model to calibrate the rate coefficients in the generalized rate equation model.
-The rate equations were then solved to evaluate the steady-state particle fluxes across multiple MM cells over a range of the RF-parameters, $k$ and $\omega$.
-We repeated these calculations for the three regimes, TRMF, TRMF--noE, and TREF, and estimated the RF power deposition from the simulated energy changes for each scenario.
+In this work, we propose and analyze a novel method for enhancing plasma confinement in multi-mirror systems using a traveling rotating magnetic field (TRMF).
+Given the uncertainty in the extent of electric field penetration into the plasma, we consider two limiting scenarios, with and without induced electric fields, \ie TRMF and TRMF--noE, respectively.
+Both scenarios are compared with the previously studied traveling rotating electric field (TREF) scheme.
+We employ single-particle Monte Carlo simulations to quantify the RF-induced transition rates between the confined, right-going (escaping), and left-going (incoming) particle populations in a single MM cell.
+The simulation results are incorporated into a semi-kinetic model to calibrate the rate coefficients in the generalized rate equation model.
+The rate equations are then solved to evaluate the steady-state particle fluxes across multiple cells over a range of the RF-parameters, $k$ and $\omega$.
+We repeat these calculations for the three regimes, TRMF, TRMF--noE, and TREF, and estimated the RF power deposition from the simulated energy changes for each scenario.